DoaaSherif1/CodeDocumentation/README.md

   - We used some constants to store data in our database :

-    a.
-Constant for creating Activity name
+    1. Constant for creating Activity name

-    b.
-Constant for setting start date and end date for the Activity
+    2. Constant for setting start date and end date for the Activity

-    c.
-Constant for setting Activity location
+    3. Constant for setting Activity location

-    d.
-Constant for setting Activity Details
+    4. Constant for setting Activity Details

 ```
 const [activityName, setActivityName] = useState('')